cal-itp/data-infra/docs/contribute/contribute-best-practices.md

 (new-pages)=
 ### New Pages and Chapters
 Add new pages and chapters only as truly needed.
-If you're unsure of whether a new page or chapter is necessary, reach out to `@Charlie Costanzo` on `Cal-ITP Slack`.

 If you are adding new pages or chapters, you will need to also update the `_toc.yml` file.
 You can find more information at Jupyter Book's resource [Structure and organize content](https://jupyterbook.org/basics/organize.html).